Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments: Localization Methodology

 which coincides with the classical \ac{nf} scaling.
 This scaling holds because the reflector location is fully constrained by specular geometry; treating it as a free parameter would generally introduce a first-order error term and lead to a significantly more restrictive bound. \end{remark}

-\begin{theorem}[\textbf{Generalized validity condition for a \ac{srnf} channel model}] Consider a \ac{bs} equipped with a \ac{ura} of $M$ antennas, where $M$ denotes the larger dimension of the array, with inter-element spacing $d=\lambda/2$, operating at wavelength $\lambda$, and a \ac{ue} located at $(R,y_u,z_u)$.
-Assume that the dominant \ac{nlos} path is generated by a single specular reflection on a planar surface $\mathcal{S}$ defined by $y=W$, such that the reflection point is uniquely determined by the geometry of the \ac{bs}, the \ac{ue}, and the reflecting plane.
+\begin{theorem}[\textbf{Generalized validity condition for a \ac{srnf} channel model}] Consider a \ac{bs} equipped with a \ac{ura} with $M$ as the larger dimension of the array, with inter-element spacing $d=\lambda/2$, operating at wavelength $\lambda$.
+Assume that the dominant \ac{nlos} path is generated by a single specular reflection on a planar surface $S$, such that the reflection point is uniquely determined by the geometry of the \ac{bs}, the \ac{ue}, and the reflecting plane.

 Let $\mathcal{H}$ denote the \ac{nf} channel observed across the \ac{bs} array, and let $\varepsilon^{}_\Phi$ be the maximum tolerable phase error.
-Then, there exists a maximum number of \ac{bs} antennas $M_{\max}$ such that: \begin{itemize} \item for $M \le M_{\max}$, the channel $\mathcal{H}$ can be equivalently represented by a single reflector located on the planar surface \item for $M > M_{\max}$, the channel $\mathcal{H}$ can only be represented by distinct paths converging in a \ac{va} (e.g., a \ac{vue}), single-reflector approximation no longer holds. \end{itemize}
+Then, there exists a maximum number of \ac{bs} antennas $M_{\max}$ such that: \begin{itemize} \item for $M \le M_{\max}$, the channel $\mathcal{H}$ can be equivalently represented by a single reflector located on the planar surface; \item for $M > M_{\max}$, he single-reflector representation is no longer guaranteed within the phase tolerance \end{itemize} Let $\mathbf p_v^{}$ denote the \ac{vue} location and $\rho \triangleq \|\mathbf p_v^{}\|$ the corresponding propagation distance.
+Then, the threshold $M_{\max}$ is upper bounded by